Codecademy/docs/content/cpp/concepts/math-functions/terms/asinh/asinh.md

   - 'paths/computer-science'
 ---

-Returns the inverse hyperbolic sine of an angle.
+Returns the inverse hyperbolic sine of an angle given in radians.

 ## Syntax